tgamboalsmo/Project5/README.md

 The MeetUp elements will highlight when user hovers over each one.
 When user clicks on an element, this will cause the associated map marker to bounce.
 If user clicks on the list element again, the marker will stop bouncing.
 If the user clicks on another list element, the previous one will stop bouncing and the new map marker will start bouncing.
+On smaller screens or devices, the MeetUp list will disappear at screen smaller than 480px wide to allow the user to view more of the map.
+However, a toggle button exists that will allow the user to hide or show the MeetUp list as they please even on smaller devices.

 *Filtering* - The user must enter at least 1 non-blank space character to filter the results.
 An error will be displayed to the user otherwise.
 Once user enters valid search criteria and